MeryemCiftciAly/my_sql_journey/README.md

 ## Freelance Initiative

 ## About Nuuraqlyz Analytics (pronounced: new-rack-lyz)
-I’m actively seeking a full-time role, and in the meantime, I’ve established Nuuraqlyz Analytics as a way to practice and demonstrate my skills.
+**I’m actively seeking a full-time role, and in the meantime, I’ve established Nuuraqlyz Analytics as a way to practice and demonstrate my skills.**
 Through these independent projects, I’m gaining real-world experience with data challenges, using tools like SQL, R, Python, Excel, Power BI, and Tableau.

 **This work demonstrates my ability to deliver results in a professional, results-oriented environment.**
 It shows the value I can bring as a contributing member of a company's team, while also providing hands-on assistance to individuals and SMEs who are collaborating on data-driven decisions to achieve their objectives.

 📌 Visit my website and vie my projects: [Nuuraqlyz](https://meryemciftcialy.github.io/nuuraqlyz_analytics/)

+**About Website:** This website serves as a further demonstration of my skills, as I built it myself using a combination of AI prompts, and my knowledge of HTML, CSS, and basic JavaScript.

 ---